In Your Lawn

 Also known as leather jackets, these hungry larvae can turn your lawn into a patchy, pasty mess.

-When you see them, you think you're on the set of a B-movie - something like The Attack of the Giant Mosquitoes.
-After all, that's what European crane flies look like.
-The adults are harmless.
-It's the larvae that do all the damage.
-Sometimes called leather jackets, these larvae hatch in the fall and live on grass blades until they go underground for the winter.
-In the spring, they're back out on the lawn.
-They're very tough on that new grass you just planted.
+Larvae of European crane flies are also known as leather jackets.
+They hatch in the fall and live on grass blades until they go underground for the winter.
+In the spring, they’ll come back out on the lawn.
+They're especially harmful to new grass.

 Let Nature Control the Adults